 Among many cities in Eastern Europe, Warsaw was perhaps the unluckiest.
 The once very beautiful city was severely damaged in World War II, leaving over 85% of buildings in ruin.
 But like a phoenix, Warsaw resurrected from its ashes and transformed into one of the greatest capitals in the region.

-Warsaw Old Town
+1. Warsaw Old Town

 Obliterated during the Second World War, Warsaw Old Town is no more than just a name.
 Without mercy, the Nazis began the systematic destruction of the city, building by building, street by street, when they lost ground in 1944.
-The 13th-century historic centre, unfortunately, could not escape its doom.
+The 13th-century historic center, unfortunately, could not escape its doom.

-Palace of Science and Culture
+2. Palace of Science and Culture

 Another unmissable landmark of Warsaw is the Palace of Science and Culture positioned at the heart of the city.
-Designed by the Soviet architect Lev Rudnev, the 231 metres tall is the tallest building in the city and a “gift” from Stalin to Poland.
+Designed by the Soviet architect Lev Rudnev, the 231 meters tall is the tallest building in the city and a “gift” from Stalin to Poland.
 Being a remnant of the communist era, the towering palace is perhaps Warsaw’s most controversial building as it is loved and hated passionately.